Depicting Art (of

 In his second book (1667) at the first two times he uses the term "Passege", after that only "Passage".

-& L. Santa Paulina (1696) write in the L'Arte de cavallo, S.96: "There are four ways to passege a horse....
+Nicolas di Santa-Paulina (1696 writes in the chapter "About passegeing straight-forward and where and when" ) in the L'Arte de cavallo, S.96: "There are four ways to passege a horse....
 To passege in walk means that the horse elevates his foreleg and hindleg as

 in the trot, but not in the exactly very moment as in the trot, merely